What is Thermoplastic Starch (TPS)? Properties, Processing, and Uses

 Why Choose Our TPS Resin?

-Selecting the right TPS supplier is a strategic decision that impacts your product’s compliance and your bottom line.
-We provide more than just resin pellets; we provide a roadmap for your transition to sustainable manufacturing.
+Selecting the right TPS partner is about securing your bottom line and ensuring production stability.
+We provide more than just resin pellets; we offer a strategic partnership that de-risks your transition to sustainable manufacturing.

-- Machine Optimization: We provide tailored processing parameters for your specific equipment, reducing material waste during initial trials.
+• Machine Calibration: Our technical team provides tailored processing parameters for your specific hardware, minimizing material waste and downtime during initial trials.

-- Transparent Value: We offer volume-based pricing that rewards growth, with no minimum order quantities (MOQ) for initial evaluation samples.
+• Flexible Evaluation: We support your R&D process with no minimum order quantities (MOQ) for initial evaluation samples.

 Partner with Proven TPS Resin Suppliers